 Electrical Systems

-E-Systems coordinate the flow of information and power between all the boat's components, by developing custom PCBs and implementing electrical infrastructure, serving as the vital bridge between hardware and software.
+E-Systems coordinates the flow of information and power between all the boat's components, from designing custom PCBs for power distribution, critical safety mechanisms and digital communication, serving as the vital bridge between hardware and software.

-At the heart of E-Systems lies the power distribution board, which routes power at appropriate and precise voltage levels to our boat's low-power components including microcontrollers, our kill switch relay, and our transceiver.
-The board takes an input of 14.8V from our BlueRobotics Lithium-Ion battery, which is then routed through an input protection IC, ensuring that our sensitive components are not exposed to overvoltage or a surge of current.
-Next, voltage regulators step down the input voltage to 12V and 5V for the components mentioned above.
-The power distribution system also holds a 14.8V to 24V boost converter, along with power over ethernet capabilities to facilitate the delivery of power and data to our onboard bullet antenna, which is connected through Wi-Fi to an onshore computer.
+At the heart of E-Systems lies the power distribution board, which routes power at appropriate and precise voltage levels to our boat's low-power components including microcontrollers, remote control receiver, and high power relay coils.
+The board takes an input of 14.8V from our BlueRobotics Lithium-Ion battery, and 12V from a DC-DC buck converter.
+Next, voltage regulators step down the input voltage to 5V and 3.3V for the components mentioned above.
+The high power inputs of 14.8V and 12V are distributed across multiple outputs, including the Robotic skeeball and watergun, Jetson Nano computer and LIDAR.
+The board also contains a 14.8V to 24V boost converter which works by periodically connecting an inductor to a lower input voltage which stores energy in its magnetic field and then disconnects it to release stored energy to charge an output capacitor to a higher voltage.
+The 24V is then injected over ethernet to facilitate the delivery of power and data to our onboard bullet antenna, which is connected through Wi-Fi to an onshore computer.

 Safety Feature

-Looking into the future we are excited to integrate sensors and controllers for our advanced capabilities on Robotics, such as the robotic arm, and we have already designed a custom power distribution system for the robotics components.
-The electrical team is also working on interesting new circuit board designs, such as custom ESCs and a Battery Monitoring System.
+Looking into the future we are excited to integrate sensors and controllers for our advanced capabilities in Robotics, such as the robotic arm, and we have already designed a custom power distribution system for the robotics components.
+The electrical team is also working on interesting new circuit board designs, one of which being custom Electronic Speed Converters (ESCs) to control our T500 thrusters.